The MARY A. WHALEN

 Evening Second Sundays Sunset TankerTime on the Second Sundays of June, July, August and September, 5pm - midnight.

 Listen to an audio tour about the ship.
 The tour is broken into short segments of 2-3 minutes in length, most of them associated with specific spaces on the ship.
+A written guide to the MARY A. WHALEN is also available on the page in several different languages.

 Our Guide to the words for ship parts